Jagrit2703/comicbook-api/readme.md

 # ComicBook API

 Welcome to the ComicBook API!
 This API allows you to manage a collection of comic books, including adding new comics, retrieving details about existing comics, updating comic information, and deleting comics from the collection.
+This was made using AWS SDK for Javascript V3

 ## Table of Contents